Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: Relative eta invariant and a gluing formula in the invertible case

 Let $S\to M$ be a Hermitian vector bundle over a complete Riemannian manifold $M$ (with or without boundary).
-We call $S$ a \emph{Dirac bundle} if there is a Clifford multiplication $\rmc(\cdot):TM\to\End(S)$ which is skew-adjoint and satisfies $\rmc(\cdot)^2=-|\cdot|^2$, and a Hermitian connection $\nabla^S$ that is compatible with $\rmc(\cdot)$ (cf. \cite[\S II.5]{LawMic89}).
+We call $S$ a \emph{Dirac bundle} if there is a Clifford multiplication $\rmc(\cdot):TM\to\End(S)$ which is skew-Hermitian and satisfies $\rmc(\cdot)^2=-|\cdot|^2$, and a Hermitian connection $\nabla^S$ that is compatible with $\rmc(\cdot)$ (cf. Lawson--Michelsohn \cite[\S II.5]{LawMic89}).
 The (compatible) \emph{Dirac operator} is a first-order differential operator acting on sections of a Dirac bundle, defined by